• Features

 On 9 March The Alchemist’s Secret by Clare Marchant sees Paige take her broken heart to her ancestral family home, Woodham Hall, in the present day.
 Only the story of a poisoning that happened there can divert her.
 In 1672, Jeanne’s life at Woodham Hall is happy, though her sister’s husband is unfaithful.
 But when he banishes them, they’ll do anything to return home to Jeanne’s niece.
 Even if it means murder

-Four books hit the shelves on 12 March.
+Five books hit the shelves on 12 March.
 Murder at the Tower is NR Daws‘s second Royal Housekeeper Mystery.
 Hampton Court Palace housekeeper Mrs Bramble has a knack for solving murders.
 So when her friend Reverend Weaver is suspected of a poisoning at the Tower, she hurries to help him.
 But bitter feuds and secret trysts at the Tower hamper her attempts to find the killer before they strike again.

 It’s 1942 in Brighter Skies in the Dales by Betty Firth.
 Newlyweds Bobby and Charlie return to civilian life in Silverdale after Charlie’s medical discharge from the RAF.
 But the memories of young men lost to war cast a long shadow.
 And Charlie’s experiences have left their scars.
 Bobby misses her work in the WAAF.
 Will a baby and the likely end of the war bring Charlie and Bobby the joy they long for?

 And The Midnight Carousel by Fiza Saeed McLynn gets its paperback release.
 It’s Paris, 1900.
 Celebrated carousel-maker Gilbert is finishing his masterpiece.
 But, grieving his dead family, he has a dangerous idea.
 In 1920, Maisie Marlowe renovates a neglected old carousel in Chicago.
 But it’s hiding a dark secret.
 It was linked to a number of people vanishing into thin air — and now history has begun to repeat itself.
+Read Fiza’s feature on why it’s never too late to be an author, with four tips for writers hoping to be published.

 Still on the 12th, The Second Traitor by Alex Gerlis is out in paperback.
 It’s September 1940, and British intelligence expects a Nazi invasion of Britain.
 Charles Cooper is tasked with infiltrating a group of of British and Irish Nazi collaborators.
 Meanwhile paranoia reigns; the search for double agent ‘Archie’ is hotting up, and there’s a second traitor, ‘Bertie’.
 Can MI6 track them down before the Nazis arrive?
+We’ve got a review of this book by author Alan Bardos.

 The Boleyn Curse by Alexandra Walsh is published on 15 March.
 When Elizabeth, wife of Thomas Boleyn, catches a young Henry VIII’s eye, her defiance brings down his vengeance.
 In present-day Hampshire, Tabitha Mundy, the archivist at Cerensthorpe Abbey, finds clues linking a manuscript to the Boleyns.
 Can Tabitha unlock Elizabeth’s secret account?
 Or will the Boleyn curse haunt Cerensthorpe for ever?
+Alexandra shines a light on this overlooked woman in her feature on Elizabeth Boleyn.

 On 19 March Before the Mountain Falls by Luisa A Jones sees pregnant evacuee Norma Sparrow arriving in a remote Welsh valley, reinventing herself as a young widow.
 She finds friendship in unlikely places and a love that makes her believe in second chances.
 Yet she’s haunted by the fear that she’ll fail her baby as her own mother failed her.
 Deciding to stay – and to love – might be the bravest choice she’s ever made.
+Luisa’s piece about the historical background to her book will be in Historia soon.

-It’s 1597 in London in The Darkening Globe by Naomi Kelsey, out in paperback on 26 February.
+It’s 1597 in London in The Darkening Globe by Naomi Kelsey, out in paperback on 26 March.
 Beatrice’s husband returns from the New World with a strange woman — and a globe.
 When terrifying drawings appear on its face and untimely deaths ensue, Beatrice is sure they’re linked.
 What sinister force is behind the killings?
 What really happened in the Americas?
 And who will appear on the globe as the final victim?

 The daughters of England’s kings were often used to seal alliances or forge peace.
 Princesses of the Early Middle Ages: Royal Daughters from the Conquest by Sharon Bennett Connolly explores the lives of these young women, how they followed this fate, and sometimes managed to escape it.
 Out on 30 March, it portrays the world they lived in, and how their lives and marriages were affected by politics and events.
+Sharon’s writing more about her book in a Historia feature for the end of the month.

 April